tahsinsoha/Travel-Buddy/README.md

-#####Travel Buddy

-This a simple travelling website made using Django and a template webpage taken from colorlib
+Travel Buddy is a simple travelling website architected with Django and a template webpage taken from colorlib